Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 For beachfront views, the Affittacamere la Terrazza sul Mare hotel is the perfect hotel choice.

-We explore the main square and stop for lunch at a beachside café.
-After that, we’re ready to move on to the next town.
+We explored the main square and stopped for lunch at a beachside café before catching the next train to the village of Vernazza.

 Vernazza’s Charm